Get out there and start filming! It’s the best way to learn. | photo by colette nichol, story envelope media

 Then you grab some insert shots to help with the cutting.

 An insert is a shot of something that was in the Master, but that might require emphasis.
-Someone’s hands writing something, checking a watch, a clock on the wall, the dog looking up, etc.
+For example, someone’s hands writing something, checking a watch, a clock on the wall, the dog looking up, might be insert shots.

 As you can see with this technique, you’re going to be eating up data like it hasn’t seen food in weeks.
 You’ll have much more footage than ends up going into the final cut.
 Your shooting ratio will probably be 20:1 i.e. you’ll shoot 20 minutes of video for every 1 minute that goes in the final cut.